I have been super excited to get our bedroom put together.

 The view over the foot of the bed always includes my puppy, Ms. Mazi, and yes, I have a TV in my bedroom.

 I live in a house full of boys and our movie interests are completely different.
 I can sit in here and watch chick shows like the mini series Little Women on Masterpiece and The Affair on Showtime (two of my favs).

-If you have read this blog before or toured our House Tour 1 you will recognize the door above our headboard.
+If you have read this blog before or toured our CT House you will recognize the door above our headboard.
 It was the old door to our basement in our Connecticut home.
 It has a little bit of sentimental value so I hold on to it.
 There wasn’t really a great place to put it in this house so here it is in the bedroom giving a rustic vibe to this space.

 The low down on where I got stuff.